Why (and How) You Should Practice Mindfulness Meditation

 This has a weird name, but it’s basically just a form of deep guided relaxation.
 If you google it you’ll find a lot more ‘mystical’ stuff out there, but I use it from a purely secular/non-religious/non-mystical perspective to relax my body and mind.

 I’ve experienced guided yoga nidra in a number of yoga classes, and loved it so much that I went searching for one online.
 My current favourite to listen to is this one by Swami Muktibodhananda – you can listen to it for free on Spotify right here.

 I always feel like a puddle of goo after doing yoga nidra – and, I’ll be honest… I’ve fallen asleep more than once!
 This is an awesome choice if you just need to let go and relax.
 If you’re feeling tense in your body, stressed, or have trouble falling asleep – give this one a go and see what happens.

 If you have experience with meditation, I’d love to hear how it’s affected your life – and any advice you have for meditation newbies!

 Meditation Your Way to a Creative Mind – Fast Company

 How Mindfulness Meditation Boosts Creativity and Innovation – Huffington Post

-Being Mindful of Your Thoughts – Total Balance
+Being Mindful of Your Thoughts (This site/resource is no longer available) – Total Balance

 Apps to Try